 IHPME now offers a new MSc concentration in System Leadership and Innovation (SLI).
 This new concentration was developed in cooperation with Undergraduate Medical Education (UME) and Postgraduate Medical Education (PGME) in the Faculty of Medicine and offers leadership education through course work and practicums to UME students and PGME trainees at the University of Toronto.

 The SLI concentration allows students to obtain a non-thesis MSc with a focus on the key aspects of physician leadership for system innovation including leadership and motivation, strategic thinking and planning, research methods for evaluating health system innovation and policy analysis and techniques for system change.
 The MSc SLI concentration is offered in two scheduling formats.
-The full-time format will allow PGME trainees to complete the MSc degree in one year.
+The full-time format will allow PGME trainees to complete the MSc degree in one year to 4 sessions.
 The part-time format will allow UME medical students to complete the MSc degree while they are medical students without having to step away from their UME education and will allow PGME trainees to complete the MSc degree without taking a break from their clinical training program.

 The program requirements include a series of core courses that are taught by IHPME faculty who are recognized national and international leaders, who will provide important insights into leadership from a range of perspectives and who have expertise in the range of skills relevant to leadership and innovation.
 The program also builds on a strong history of supervised practicum experiences in IHPME.
 These core practicum experiences draw on the rich array of leadership and innovation settings available through our academic and institutional partners and provide learning and research opportunities supervised by our faculty.
 The program also offers the opportunity for students to gain experience in specific areas of leadership and innovation through elective courses in IHPME and other University of Toronto programs.